 The goal of the booklet is to inspire families to think about what a monument/memorial for Yukon’s MMIWG could look like.
-It concludes by asking families to complete a survey to input their thoughts to the process.
-The survey can be completed physically and mailed back, completed over the phone with the coordinators, or completed online via surveymonkey.
+It concludes by asking families to complete a survey to input their thoughts on the process.
+The survey can be completed physically and mailed back, completed over the phone with the coordinators, or completed online via SurveyMonkey.
 Feedback from family members on the booklet has been positive.
 The Coordinators will continue to follow up with families throughout October to help with the survey.

 For more family information:

 Are you an MMIWG family member from Yukon or Northern BC?

 - Would you like to learn more about the engagement process of this project?